-Suzy Cortez Flaunts Six Pack Abs In Scandalous Workout Attire: ‘Fitness Muse’
+Suzy Cortez Flaunts Six-Pack Abs In Scandalous Workout Attire: ‘Fitness Muse’

 The Brazilian babe dazzled her 2.2 million fans with the sexy shot that captured her in only a sports bra and spandex.
-She was posed against a plain white wall and did not reveal her specific location in the update but instead shared that she’s a “fitness muse” in her caption.
+She was posed against a plain white wall.

 Cortez placed one hand behind her head, and she used the other to playfully tug at her bottoms.
-Cortez had been posting a slew of bikini shots before adding this one to her page, but fans certainly didn’t seem to mind the skin-baring snap that flaunted her rock-hard body.
+She had been posting a slew of bikini shots before adding this one to her page, but fans certainly didn’t seem to mind the skin-baring snap that flaunted her rock-hard body.

 On top, she rocked a sports bra with a bright pink hue that popped perfectly against her bronze skin.
-It possessed a white graphic across her chest, but it was not able to be entirely seen because of the placement of her hair.
+It possessed a white graphic across her chest, but it was not seen entirely because of the placement of her hair.
 The garment’s thin straps allowed for her muscular arms to be seen as well as a small amount of cleavage.
-It boasted a thick band at the bottom that ran across her ribs and allowed for her six-pack abs to be seen in their entirety.
+It boasted a thick band at the bottom that ran across her ribs and her six-pack abs were seen in their entirety.

 Her shorts showed just as much skin and hit high on her upper thigh — showing off a tantalizing amount of skin.
 Her muscular legs bulged out of the shorts and captivated her audience.
 Its thin waistband sat low on her waist, drawing attention to her trim midsection and cut hipbones.
 Cortez pulled down the band of the shorts with one hand and exposed even more skin.